CVSSP/perceptual-study-source-separation/_site/index.md

 The order in which you take each test is set by the experimenter.
 Each test will take between 30 and 50 minutes.

-In both cases you will listen to 8 samples of an extraction of vocals and their backings from a song.
-You then rate according to the given perceptual attribute.
+In both cases you will listen to 8 samples of a vocal recording that has been extracted from a song.
+Your task is to rate each sample according to one of the two perceptual attributes.
 This task is then repeated for a number of songs.
 Both experiments involve an initial training stage which will:

 - Allow you to familiarise yourself with the perceptual attribute we are